JackMcKew/awesome-python-bytes/README.md

 An easy to use blogging platform, with enhanced support for Jupyter Notebooks.

-- Uses GH actions to Jekyll blog posts on GitHub Pages.
+- Uses GitHub actions to Jekyll blog posts on GitHub Pages.
 - Create posts with code, output of code, formatted text, directory from Jupyter Notebooks.
 - Altair interactive visualizations
 - Collapsible code cells that can be open or closed by default.